 Yes, face coverings are required in all public spaces including grocery stores, pharmacies, doctors’ offices, public transportation, parks and boardwalks.
-Face masks are highly encouraged on the beach as well.
+Face coverings are highly encouraged on the beach as well.

 When is the best time to visit?

-Please consider traveling and visiting at non-peak times.
+Please consider traveling and visiting at non-peak times including the fall season.
 Popular check in times are Friday and Saturday and popular check out times are Saturday and Sunday.
 Consider traveling or visiting on a weekday to reduce the number of visitors you’ll encounter whether it be in the hotel lobby or lounging on the beach.

 Can I shop at stores?